Pandawan/GarlicRecipes/src/content/mining-win-nvidia.md

 You can open `Run-Miner-Pool-Nvidia.bat`!
 The miner might take a while to calibrate, it can take between 1 to 10 minutes.

+# Improving Performances
+Here are a few steps you can take to improve your performances.
+These might not work for everyone, so feel free to play around with it.

+## Lookup-Gap
+In your bat file, you can try adding `--lookup-gap=2` and running it again This might improve your performances on some Nvidia GPUs, but not all.

 # Troubleshooting

 ## get_work errors
-If you get any get_work errors, then something is wrong with your network. **Make sure that your network is running** (and that you have added your .conf file to your /Roaming/Garlicoin folder).
+If you get any get_work errors, then something is wrong with your network.
-**You should also try waiting a couple of minutes before mining (stop your miner), the network might be downloading the blockchain.**
+Here are some steps to troubleshoot:
+- Make sure that your network (`garlicoind`) is running
+- Make sure that you have added a .conf file in your /Roaming/Garlicoin.
+- Check that your network has downloaded all the blockchain (Check out [Step 5 of the Wallet Guide](./wallet-win.html#step-5-download-the-blockchain))
-If it still doesn't work, make sure that you are using the correct miner with the correct `bat` file, the Solor Miner is different from the Pool one.
+- If it still doesn't work, make sure that you are using the correct miner with the correct `bat` file, the Solor Miner is different from the Pool one.

 ## all cuda capable devices are busy or unavailable
 Disabling DSR factors in nvidia control panel should fix the error.